tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 02 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 03 Seconds
 ### Report Long Description
-    \-The report combines into one view, information about both backup and restore duration.
+    \- The report combines into one view, information about both backup and restore duration.
     \- If, on a specific day, there were two backup events that completed after one hour and three hours respectively, and one restore completed after .
     \-5 hours, the bar reports a duration of 4.
     \-5 hours.